jamescooke/blog/content/pages/about.rst

 ----

 Python is my programming language of choice.
-I've worked with other programming languages, but Python has been my favourite for about the last eight years.
+I've worked with other programming languages, but Python has been my favourite for about the last 10 years.

 I love Linux.
-I've used other operating systems, but for the last 20 years I've been using one or another Linux distribution at home and work.
+I've used other operating systems, but for the last 20 years or so I've been using one or another Linux distribution at home and work.

 Work
 ----

-At work, I usually focus on server-side development, so day to day I'm predominantly developing code that creates, validates and manages data, usually serving it to a web or mobile app.
+For the majority of my career, I've worked as a software engineer.
+I've dabbled with various tech management roles, teaching and design, but programming is my calling.

 For more information you can download a `PDF version of my CV
 <{static}/docs/james_cooke_cv.pdf>`_.